MsParvika/Geospatial-Temporal-Big-Data-Analysis-in-GeoSpark/ReadMe.md

-* Range query: Use ST_Contains.
+* Range query use ST_Contains.
 Given a query rectangle R and a set of points P, find all the points within R.
-* Range join query: Use ST_Contains.
+* Range join query use ST_Contains.
 Given a set of Rectangles R and a set of Points S, find all (Point, Rectangle) pairs such that the point is within the rectangle.
-* Distance query: Use ST_Within.
+* Distance query use ST_Within.
 Given a point location P and distance D in km, find all points that lie within a distance D from P
-* Distance join query: Use ST_Within.
+* Distance join query use ST_Within.
 Given a set of Points S1 and a set of Points S2 and a distance D in km, find all (s1, s2) pairs such that s1 is within a distance D from s2 (i.e., s1 belongs to S1 and s2 belongs to S2).

 ### 1. ST_Contains